This Thai curry recipe is quick, easy and nutritious. It is also gluten, dairy, soy and sugar-free.

 If you are looking for more recipes, download my free 7 day gluten & dairy free meal plan!

 Thai green curry with shrimp (gluten & dairy free)

 - Thaw the frozen shrimp ahead of making this recipe.

 - Cook your jasmine rice in a rice cooker or pot, following the directions on the back of the package.
 Set aside.

-- In a large pot on medium to low heat, melt coconut oil and empty both bags of frozen vegetables into the pot
+- In a large pot on medium heat, melt the coconut oil and empty both bags of frozen vegetables into the pot.

 - Once the vegetables have thawed and are starting to soften, add the thawed peeled shrimp into the pot and continue cooking until the shrimp is cooked through.

-- At this point, add the cooked rice, canned coconut milk, salt and green curry paste and mix thoroughly.
+- At this point, add the cooked rice, canned coconut cream, salt and green curry paste and mix thoroughly.

-- Continue stirring for one or two minutes until everything is warm, turn off the burner and serve.
+- Continue stirring for one or two minutes until everything is warm.

 Disclaimer: This recipe post contains Amazon affiliate links.
 This means that if you click on a link and make a purchase, I will receive a small commission (at no extra cost to you).
 This helps support me so that I can continue to put out high quality, free recipes for you guys!
 Thank you 😁🙌